 The Central Nervous System

 The CNS is made up of the brain and spinal cord.
-The brain is housed inside the skull and connects to the spinal cord through a hole in the base of the skull.
+The brain is housed inside the skull and connects to the spinal cord through a hole in the base.
 The spinal cord runs down the centre of the body and is protected by the spinal column, which is made up of numerous vertebrae (the bones of the spine).
 The main roles of the CNS include:

 - Processing incoming sensory information from inside and outside the body